MMangeant/MaudMangeant_12_25052022/backEnd/README.md

 - Fork the repository
 - Clone it on your computer.
-- The `yarn` command will allow you to install the dependencies.
+- The `yarn` command will allow you to install the dependencies. / `npm install`
 - The `yarn dev` command will allow you to run the micro API.